StevenBlack/vocab/readme.md

 Conversation, more like a formal dialogue than a casual chat.
 The kind of thing that goes on between a talk show host and his guest, or between two speakers at a symposium; hence the academic word colloquium.
 One doesn't usually have a colloquy with a friend on the telephone.
-Pronounced CAHL-OH-KWEE.

 ### colophon